How We Share News about Grants

 Houston Endowment is a private philanthropic institution that works across the community for the benefit of the people of greater Houston.

-With assets of over $1.8 billion, the foundation provides approximately $70 million in funding each year in order to enhance civic assets, strengthen systems that support residents, promote post-secondary success, and build a stronger region.
-Established by Jesse H. and Mary Gibbs Jones in 1937, Houston Endowment has a rich legacy of addressing some of greater Houston’s most compelling needs.
+The foundation works toward a vibrant community where every child can receive a high-quality education, every resident can engage in decisions that impact their lives, and opportunities to connect and create are plentiful.
+Established by Jesse H. and Mary Gibbs Jones in 1937, Houston Endowment has a rich legacy of addressing some of Greater Houston’s most compelling needs.
 Today the foundation continues efforts to create a vibrant community where all have the opportunity to thrive.